Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 ### How it can be prevented
 #### Escaping
 Escaping involves turning characters into encoded versions that the browser won't confuse for HTML.
 Escaping should be done before inserting any un-trusted data into a web page that is not intended to be HTML, CSS or JS.
-There are even cases where [scripts can run in style/CSS blocks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md#rule-4---css-escape-and-strictly-validate-before-inserting-untrusted-data-into-html-style-property-values) therefore you want to not only encode dynamic un-trusted HTML, but also CSS and JS.
+There are even cases where [scripts can run in style/CSS blocks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md#rule-4---css-escape-and-strictly-validate-before-inserting-untrusted-data-into-html-style-property-values), therefore, you want to not only encode dynamic un-trusted HTML, but also CSS and JS.
 #### Sanitizing
 Sanitizing involves stripping content of any potentially exploitable characters in the text.
 For example, removing specific HTML tags `<script>` before including any un-trusted content on your web page.
-Sanitizing is useful when a web page needs to allow dynamic HTML, CSS, JS to display on a page which is user-created or from a source outside of your control.
+Sanitizing is useful when a web page needs to allow dynamic HTML, CSS, JS to display on a page that is user-created or from a source outside of your control.
 When using a sanitizer it is safer to use a whitelist to allow the content you want rather than using a blacklist to ban bad content because blacklisting involves having to know all the potentially exploitable content, although whitelisting is more restrictive.

 ## Q4.
 Tell us about your latest "hard to debug" problem.
 How did you resolve it?
 Which tools did you use?
 At Accelo we have a custom event messaging system, it is used to broadcast messages and receive messages.